The Power of Rest: Why Highly Sensitive People Need More Downtime

 Dr. Elaine Aron, a leading researcher in the field of high sensitivity, found that HSPs tend to experience greater physiological arousal in response to stimuli.

-Thefore what might be a minor inconvenience for others, such as a loud noise or a busy environment, can be deeply draining for an Highly Sensitive Person.
+What might be a minor inconvenience for others, such as a loud noise or a busy environment, can be deeply draining for a Highly Sensitive Person.

 Without adequate rest, the cumulative effect of these stressors can lead to chronic fatigue and other health issues.